 Every good sales rep knows you can’t just say something – you need to be able to prove it!
-Every good sales manager knows that your decisions and arguments need to be backed up by cold, hard facts and not just your intuition.
+Every good sales manager knows that your decisions and arguments need to be backed up by cold, hard facts and sales statistics, and not just your intuition.

 To help you the next time you’re trying to motivate your sales team, report findings to your CEO or lobby for better tools and quoting solutions, here are 31 flavors of sales statistics to back you up.
 Put them on your sales leaderboard, include them in your reports and keep them in mind when you’re planning your next sales initiative.

 Sales Statistics Your Team Needs to Know

 The Only Constant is Change

 - 71% of salespeople believe that their role will be radically different in 5 years.

 - 69% of sales executives believe that the buyer process is changing faster than organizations are responding to it.

 - The average sales cycle has increased 22% over the past 5 years due to more decision makers being involved in the buying process.

 - On average decision-makers consume 5 pieces of content before being ready to speak to a sales rep.